ChicoState/djsongmatch-ux/phaseIII/README.md

 ## Caveats

+The limited diversity of audience members restricted the depth of our informal feedback.
+We presented our demonstration and questions to a classroom of undergraduate software engineering students with an approximate average age of 20.
+As such, many respondents had above-average technical ability.
+Because of this, their perception of the user interface could differ from the perception from less technologically-adept users.

+The lack of demographic diversity in our participants also

 <!-- !!!
 Considerations and/or limitations to the methods you chose
 and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being